tlaplus/Examples/README.md

 - a collection of case studies in the application of formal specification in TLA<sup>+</sup>

 All TLA<sup>+</sup> specs can be found in the [`specifications`](specifications) directory.
-The table below lists all specs and their features, such as whether they are suitable for beginners or use PlusCal.
+The table below lists all specs and their features, such as whether they are suitable for beginners, come with an additional PlusCal variant `(✔)`, or use PlusCal exclusively.
 The [`manifest.json`](manifest.json) file is the source of truth for this table, and is a detailed human- & machine-readable description of the specs & their models.
 Its schema is [`manifest-schema.json`](manifest-schema.json).
 All specs in this repository are subject to CI validation to ensure quality.